Before World War Two

 Southern Pacific Railroad

-By 1932, Tonto National Monument had become a popular tourist destination.
+By 1932, the Tonto National Monument had become a popular tourist destination.
 The Southern Pacific extended the dirt road to where the current parking lot is and built a stone caretaker's house.

-For the next three decades, this structure served as the Monument's Headquarters, Visitor Center, and Museum.
-Chain link fences were erected and locked at night to control access at the dwellings.
-Fences helped, but unknown numbers of people entering these unstable areas damaged the cliff dwellings.
-The Tonto Cliff Dwellings suffered more damage and loss in the 1920's and early 1930's than during the previous 600 years.
+Then, became a popular tourist destination.
+Southern Pacific built a new road to where the current parking lot is and a stone caretaker's house.
+For thirty years, this served as the Monument's Headquarters, Visitor Center, and Museum.
+Chain link fences were installed and locked at night to control access to the dwellings.
+Fences helped, but didn't stop everyone from entering unsafe areas made by cliff dwellings.
+The Dwellings got damaged in the 1920's and early 1930's than during the previous 600 years.
+By 1932, Phoenix's population had grown to 48,000.
+New roads allowed automobiles throughout central Arizona.
+An estimated 100 people a month were climbing through these cliff dwellings.

 Visitors and Park Ranger at Lower Cliff Dwelling, Circa 1941